OpenVisualCloud/Intel-Tiber-Broadcast-Suite/docs/build.md

 2. Configure VFIO (IOMMU) required by PMD-based DPDK using [Run Guide](https://github.com/OpenVisualCloud/Media-Transport-Library/blob/maint-24.09/doc/run.md), chapter 1, and (optionally) 7 for PTP configuration.

-1. From the root of the Intel® Tiber™ Broadcast Suite repository, execute `first_run.sh` script that sets up the hugepages, locks for MTL, and E810 NIC's virtual controllers:
-    ```shell
-    sudo -E ./first_run.sh | tee virtual_functions.txt
-    ```
-    > **Note:** Please ensure the command is executed with `-E` switch, to copy all the necessary environment variables.
-Lack of the switch may cause the script to fail silently.

-    > **Note:** In order to avoid unnecessary reruns, preserve the command's output as a file to note which interface was bound to which Virtual Functions.

 ## 2. Install Intel Tiber™ Broadcast Suite

 ### Option #1: Build Docker image from Dockerfile using build.sh script